maxrdz/astron.libwasm/README.md

 # Contributing

+Before writing your first contribution, please make sure to read the [contributing guidelines](CONTRIBUTING.md).

 Note for contributors: To regenerate the parser / lexer in `src/dcparser`, please use the following commands inside the `src/dcparser` directory: